LouisRossouw/chunky-cheese/pi/motion-display-controller/README.md

 Auto switch an IPS DSI display on, dim, and off based on motion detection.

-Currently using it for Raspberry Pi 3 Model B using an HC-SR501 PIR sensor and an ISP DSI Display.
+Currently using it for Raspberry Pi 3B + with a HC-SR501 PIR sensor and an ISP DSI Display.

 ## Quick Install